deebtarmizi104/Early-Dropout-Detection-Using-Personalized-Learning-Data/README.md

 jupyter notebook
 ```

-Open the file `notebook.ipynb` and run through the cells to reproduce the results.
+Open the file `Principles_of_Data_Science.ipynb` and run through the cells to reproduce the results.

 ---